Legal development

 • Two recent Victorian Civil and Administrative Tribunal (VCAT) decisions confirm the EPA can issue clean up notices to the polluter, current occupier or current owner of land.
 The recipient need not have knowledge of or responsibility for the waste or contamination (Moorabool SC v Environment Protection Authority [2025] VCAT 631 and ESI Projects Pty Ltd v Environment Protection Authority [2025] VCAT 837).

-• Victoria has no hierarchy of preferred recipients for remedial notices.
-The EPA's discretion reflects the Environment Protection Act 2017 (Vic)'s core purpose: to minimise harm to human health and the environment.
+• Victoria has no hierarchy of preferred recipients for remedial notices, unlike some other jurisdictions.
+The EPA's discretion to issue remedial notices reflects the Environment Protection Act 2017 (Vic)'s paramount purpose: to minimise the risk of harm to human health and the environment.

-• Recipients can recover compliance costs from anyone who caused or contributed to the waste or contamination.
+• Remedial notice recipients can recover compliance costs from anyone who caused or contributed to the waste or contamination, which balances any "unfairness".

 What you need to do

-• These decisions show the EPA targets those best placed to remediate contamination.
-This is usually the current owner or occupier, not the original polluter.
+• These decisions show the EPA has discretion to target those best placed to remediate contamination.
+This is usually the current owner or occupier, not the original polluter of the land.

-• Owners and occupiers should: manage site operations to prevent contamination; conduct proper due diligence when purchasing or leasing land; secure sites to prevent illegal dumping; and ensure imported fill or materials are not contaminated.
+• Owners and occupiers should: manage site operations to prevent contamination; conduct proper due diligence when purchasing or leasing land to understand whether the land is contaminated in such a way that the EPA may issue a remedial notice; secure sites to prevent illegal dumping; and ensure imported fill or materials are not contaminated.

 Recap: EPA's power to issue Environmental Action Notices